Affiliate links on Android Authority may earn us a commission. Learn more.

 - The OnePlus 11 has improved durability with its Gorilla Glass Victus display, compared to the OnePlus 9's Gorilla Glass 5 display.

-- The OnePlus 11 has a more powerful chipset with the Snapdragon 8 Gen 2 compared to the OnePlus 9's Snapdragon 888.
+- The OnePlus 11 has a more powerful chipset with the Snapdragon 8 Gen 2 than the OnePlus 9's Snapdragon 888.

 - The OnePlus 9 is currently cheaper than the OnePlus 11, retailing at around $400 compared to $699.